flicstar/flicstar.github.io/_posts/2023-08-01-taw-foster.md

 ---
 layout: post
-title:  "Foster Season 3"
+title:  "The Artisan’s Way Writers Program"
-summary: Foster Season 3 Wrap-up
+summary:
 tags: [writing, editing, foster ]
-image: /assets/images/pennyfarthing.jpg
+image: /assets/images/TAW.png
-featured_image_thumbnail: /assets/images/pennyfarthing.jpg
+featured_image_thumbnail: /assets/images/TAW.png
-featured_image: /assets/images/pennyfarthing.jpg
+featured_image: /assets/images/TAW.png
 ---

-# The Artisan’s Way Writers Program

 I used to be a really good writer.
 I mean, [this thing](https://flicstar.com/lifelines-writing-and-knitting) I wrote back in 2014 is finger-kiss-good *mwah*.
 What's it got?
 It's light but weighty.
 It conveys a point neatly, has my voice, is just the right length, doesn't prevaricate or diminish itself.
 It’s me being my authentic self, but where did I go?